JKTMN/Swipify/README.md

 - [x] ensure market is set correctly for each api call
 - [x] Handle checking if disliked songs are in final results and remove them
 - [x] Handle removing track from disliked song if user went back and reliked the song
+- [ ] Remove scroll from game card